V-Sekai/godot-blender/README.md

 # godot-blender-importer

+This now a built-in feature of Godot Engine 4.0.

 ## Blender Importer Addon for Godot

 This addon for Godot will automatically import any `.blend` file in your project directory.